IM-Deane/unichat-project/README.md

 The backend is powered by Google's Firebase and the chat functionality stems from Chat Engine [https://chatengine.io](https://chatengine.io).

+During this project I learned:
+- More about React Routing
+- How to implement Social Authentication using a Google Account
+- How to create a project that utilizes Firebase
+- The React Context API
+- How to utilize Environment variables

 # Future plans:

 In a future version I plan to implement e-mail notifications.
 This will increase